Hellowlol/ha-tide/lovelace_example/README.md

 As you already may have noticed, the language used in the example is norwegian.
 Tide works only using norwegian coordinates as data is provided by Kartverket.

-First thing to do is making some template sensors from some of the attributes.
+First thing to do is to make template sensors from some of the attributes.
 In sensors.yaml you add:

 ````